SaiAbhishekT/Analysis-of-Healthcare-Accessibility-and-Risk-Assessment-for-Stroke-Cases-in-Missouri-/Modelling Pipeline 2/README.md

 # Analysis-of-Healthcare-Accessibility-and-Risk-Assessment-for-Stroke-Cases-in-Missouri-
 Capstone Project

-PS: The "GeoLabandFeatImpIndices.ipynb" file is in zip folder.
+PS: The "GeoLabandFeatImpIndices.ipynb" file is in a zip file format.
 Download and extract it to access the file.

 **Main Pipeline:** <br>